EMarquez7/Examen-de-Simulaci-n-2/README.md

 Since Covid, data has changed in most industries with few exceptions and the markets are just another example.<br>

-With this in mind, the present repository automates tasks that deliver a full understanding of the market since and until the user *(you)* execution's date. <br>
+For this reason, the present repository automates tasks that deliver a full understanding until the user *(you)* execution's date. <br>
-Furthermore, it generates a variety of callable optimizations whose purpose is to forecast the mentioned period while being able to incorporate newly generated data with the usage of the snippets provided by the scripts, which are executed by clicking: <br>
+Furthermore, it generates a variety of optimizations whose purpose is to forecast the mentioned period while being able to incorporate newly generated data with the usage of the snippets provided by the scripts, they could be executed by clicking: <br>

 [![S&P500-Optimizations-Forecast](https://img.shields.io/badge/Notebook-Run>All-black?style=square&logo=github&logoColor=black)](https://github.com/EstebanMqz/SP500-Risk-Optimizations-Forecast/blob/main/SP500-Risk-Optimized-Portfolios-ML.ipynb) <br>